acoulson2000/imports/README.md

 **NOTE**

 THIS PLUGIN IS A FORK OF http://github.com/bertramdev/imports - available in the Grails Plugins as "Bulk Data Imports" plugin.
-The original had amjor issues with parsing CSV files that include either commas or quoted text.
+The original had major issues with parsing CSV files that include either commas or quoted text.
 They have not merged my fork, but I am making it available here.
-It also includes A "logger" that logs to MySql, which is convenient if you want to persist the logs of your imports, but don't want to do it in Mongo DB.
+It also includes a "logger" that logs to MySql, which is convenient if you want to persist the logs of your imports, but don't want to do it in Mongo DB.
 It would probably also work with other ANSI SQL DB's, although you might need to tweek the ImportLog Domain Object.
 See new section at the bottom of this README for info on how to enable that.
 I recommend you build this project and install it locally in